AREAS OF EXPERTISE

-If you’re behind on payroll taxes, have missed a couple of Federal Tax Deposits (FTD’s), have defaulted on previous installment agreements, have a Revenue Officer assigned to your case or contending with matters involving the Trust Fund Recovery Penalty (TFRP), then give me a call!
-I specialize in this area of tax problem solving!
+If you’re behind on payroll taxes, have missed a couple of tax deposits, have defaulted on previous installment agreements, have a Revenue Officer assigned to your case, or contenting with the Trust Fund Recovery Penalty, then give me a call.
+I specialize in this area of tax problem solving.

-An Offer in Compromise (OIC), might be an alternative way for you to settle an amount that’s due.
-This program allows you to settle for less than what you owe, based on a unique set of circumstances and/or based on your financial information.
-Depending on your situation, this may or may not be the best approach to resolving your tax liability, so give me a call to discuss this further!
+An Offer in Compromise is an alternative way for you to settle for less than what you owe.
+This is based on your net disposable income; after all reasonable and necessary living expenses have been paid, your net equity in assets, and any unique circumstances you may be faced with.
+Depending on what’s going on, this may or may not be the best approach to resolving your tax problem, so give me a call to discuss this further.

-Non-filers can be subject to examination or audit, including having the IRS prepare what’s called a Substitute for Return (SFR).
-This is essentially a dummy return that takes all of the taxable income that was reported to the IRS without any credits or deductions.
-When the IRS takes these actions, you need a representative who will advocate for you and ensure that you’re paying the correct amount of tax.
+Non-filers can be subject to examination or audit, including having the IRS prepare what’s called a Substitute for Return or SFR.
+This is essentially a dummy return that takes all of the taxable income that was reported to the IRS on a W-2, 1099, et. all without any credits or deductions.
+When the IRS takes these actions, you need a representative who will advocate for you and ensure that only the correct amount of tax is assessed.

-When filing late, the IRS will impose a hefty penalty for not filing on-time if you have a balance due.
-This also applies if you’re filing informational or non-taxable information, such as an S-corp, partnership or non-profit return.
+When filing late, the IRS will impose a hefty penalty for not filing on time if you have a balance due.
+This also applies if you’re filing informational income tax returns, such as an S-corp, partnership or non-profit return.
 In some situations, the IRS may consider waiving this penalty if it falls under certain criteria.
-To understand this criteria, you need a representative who used to work for the IRS to know what to ask for.
+To understand this, you need a representative who used to work for the IRS to know what to ask for.

-When you have back taxes which haven’t been resolved, the IRS has the right to seize certain property to settle what’s owed.
+When you owe back taxes which haven’t been resolved, the IRS can seize certain property to settle what’s owed.
 Depending on the situation, the IRS can seize and sell your property, sometimes for less than full value.
-To understand your rights and explore possible alternatives, you need a tax problem solver who used to conduct seizures on behalf of the IRS.
+To understand your rights and explore possible alternatives, you need a representative who used to conduct seizures on behalf of the IRS.

-Individuals and business owners can benefit from this if they know what to ask for.
-Unless you fall into a certain dollar criteria, most installment agreements are negotiated based upon your ability to pay.
+Individuals and business owners alike can benefit from this if they know what to ask for.
+Unless you fall into a certain dollar criteria, most payment plans are negotiated based on what the IRS considers your ability to pay.
+This is your net disposable income after all reasonable and necessary expenses have been paid.
 For greater assistance on this topic, give me a call.
-There’s no one who’s better suited to broker an acceptable payment plan than someone who used to analyze financial information for the IRS.
+There’s no one who’s better suited to broker a properly structured installment agreement, partial pay installment agreement, streamlined installment agreement, or an in-business installment agreement than someone who used to analyze financial information for the IRS.

-The Notice of Federal Tax Lien (NFTL) is a publicly-perfected security instrument.
-The lien protects the government’s interest in your property.
-Criteria exists for the lien to be discharged and/or withdrawn.
-Get in-touch with someone who used to file tax liens on behalf of the U.S. Government to understand if you could be eligible for tax lien relief.
+The Notice of Federal Tax Lien is a publicly perfected security instrument.
+This perfects the government’s interest in your property.
+Criteria exists for the lien to be discharged, subordinated, released, or withdrawn.
+Get in touch with someone who used to file tax liens on behalf of the IRS to understand if you could be eligible for tax lien relief.

-In the event there’s an unpaid liability, the IRS can issue a statutory notice giving them the ability to garnish your wages or to empty your bank account.
+In the event there’s an unpaid liability, the IRS can issue a statutory Notice of Intent to Levy.
+This gives the IRS the ability to garnish your wages or empty your bank account.
 “Levy” is a very broad term as it can attach to all manner of property.
-If you’ve received a certified letter, that’s your statutory notice that the IRS’ next step is to levy.
+If you’ve received a certified letter, this could be an indicator that levy action is the next step.
 Give me a call to determine where you’re at in the collection process and if steps should be taken to insulate you from any proposed levy or enforced collection action.

 If your spouse or ex-spouse has been fiscally irresponsible, you shouldn’t be to blame.
-In fact, the IRS allows spouses innocent of tax fraud to file for innocent spouse tax relief.
-At Inside Out Tax Resolution Services, LLC, I can help you file the necessary documents to protect your individual income from joint liability.
-If your spouse or ex-spouse didn’t include taxable income on a tax return, let me help you file for relief.
+In fact, the IRS allows spouses innocent of tax fraud to file for relief.
+This is based on a couple of factors, so if your spouse or ex-spouse failed to include taxable income on your combined income tax return, let me help you submit the necessary information to request relief.

-When you have an outstanding debt with the U.S. Government, it’s important to make sure this is addressed straight-away.
+When you have an outstanding tax debt, it’s important to make sure this is addressed straight away.
 Failure to get into some kind of resolution could result in enforced collection, such as liens and levies.
-In some cases, this could also result in more penalties being paid-out over time.
-If you’re facing financial hardship and aren’t in a position to pay, then give me a call to ascertain what works best for you!
+In most cases, this can result in more penalties being paid out over time.
+If you’re facing an economic hardship and aren’t in a position to pay, then give me a call to ascertain what works best for you.